mcfitzgerald/owlready2-mirror/doc/sync.rst

    >>> import owlready2.sparql
    >>> results = [list(gen) for gen in owlready2.sparql.execute_many(my_onto, queries, queries_params)]

-If you are also using Gevent (or another similar library), you may use the Gevent thread pool.
+If you are also using cooperative microthreads with Gevent, you may use the Gevent thread pool.
 This can be done by providing a "spawn" function to execute_many().
 The spawn function must accept a callable with no argument, start a thread executing that callable, and return the thread object (which is expected to have a .join() method).
 Here is an example for Gevent: